DerenB/Markdown-Notes/ProgrammingNotes/Blazor/Blazor-Notes.md

 # Homework

 - Create a blazor site with the following:
-  - a class that is shared only inside the same instance that stores the counter value and logs counter value changes
+  - a copyright notice in the default layout footer
-  - A weather forecast with the number of days specified in the appsettings.json file
+  - a secondary layout for new pages that identifies them as experimental
-  - a better looking table for the weather forecast
+  - working voting buttons on the experimental layout page

 # Setup